FloValence/react-konami/README.md

 ## How to use
 Import the component, render it and you're all set

+If you use TypeScript the definition is contained in the package.

 ### Options
 | Type        | Key                 | Description
 |------------ |---------------------|---------------------------------------------------------